-- 13.7.1 A Councillor may alter a motion of which they have given notice in accordance with Procedure Rules 11 with the consent of the meeting.
-The meeting's consent may be signified without discussion. - 13.7.2 A Councillor may alter a motion which they have moved without notice with the consent of both the meeting and the seconder.
+- 13.7.1 Councillor may alter a motion of which he/she has given notice in accordance with Procedure Rules11 with the consent of the meeting.
+The meeting's consent may be signified without discussion. - 13.7.2 A Councillor may alter a motion which he/she has moved without notice with the consent of both the meeting and the seconder.
 The meeting's consent may be signified without discussion. - 13.7.3 Only alterations which could be made as an amendment maybe made.